Ajinomoto: Animal nutrition

 The Ajinomoto Group started an animal nutrition business in 1965 and subsequently established an international production and supply system for amino acids to be used in animal feed.
 Ajinomoto developed a lysine formula called AjiPro-L for lactating dairy cows, which allows the lysine to reach the intestine without decomposing in the stomach.

 Chemicals and semiconductors

 Ajinomoto has developed mild cleansing agents such as Amisoft and Amilite, and humectant emollients such as Eldew and Amihop.
 It also manufactures for companies such as Daiichi Sankyo Healthcare Co., Ltd. to develop products like the moisturizing detergent Minon.

 Ajinomoto developed its resin functional materials business using technology obtained through the production of MSG.

-Ajinomoto developed the Ajinomoto Build-up Film (ABF) interlayer insulating materials for semiconductor packages in high-performance CPUs, it was developed from the basic research on applications of amino acid chemistry to epoxy resins and their composites.
-The project is started in 1996 under the directory of Shigeo Nakamura.
+Ajinomoto developed the Ajinomoto build-up film (ABF) substrate for insulating materials in semiconductor packages in high-performance CPUs.
+It was developed from the basic research on applications of amino acid chemistry to epoxy resins and their composites.
+ABF holds 90% of the market for this product.